 When you have received the supplies, keep all shipping documents with your receipt, in case a return is necessary.
 You must retain the original copy of the “receipt” to match with your monthly reconciliation expense report.
 Each month you will have to complete the SDOL account summary and print an expense detail report.
 The report must have all receipts and detail attached, approval from department head and must be sent to Procurement Office by the 10th of the next month.

 Although major credit cards are accepted worldwide by millions of vendors, it is still possible to find a vendor that does not accept MasterCard.
-If you do find such a vendor, please notify the purchasing office and make alternate arrangements.
+If you do find such a vendor, please notify the Procurement Services Office and make alternate arrangements.

 As one of the safeguards of the P-Card Program, the College has blocked certain MCCs (Merchant Category Codes) that should not be used with a P-Card according to the Policy guidelines.
 For example, you cannot use the card to purchase office furniture.

 Unfortunately, because the MCC codes are established by a vendor’s card-issuing bank, the codes may be erroneously applied.
 For example, it is possible that a vendor selling shirts may be classified as “services not described elsewhere,” which is a code that is blocked.
 If a vendor says your card is denied, it may be because of the MCC code or it is over your card limit.
 Call the P-Card administrator in the Procurement office who will investigate why that purchase was denied.

 You, the cardholder, are responsible to handle any and all disputes with the vendor.
 If you believe you are being billed in error, promptly and directly contact the vendor where the order was placed.
 If the vendor agrees to issue a credit, simply write a note in the SDOL web-based software program next to the applicable transaction concerning the impending credit.